ibilalkayy/60-Days-Of-DevOps/Days/day23.md

             - name: MYNAME
               value: Bilal

+- First apply the file by writing `kubectl apply -f pod.yml`

 - After going inside the container by this command `kubectl exec pod-name -it -c container-name -- /bin/bash`, type `env` to get the environment variables.

-- `echo $MYNAME` to get the environment variable value.
+- After getting inside the container, type `echo $MYNAME` to get the environment variable value.

 - `kubectl config view` will show you the information about the cluster.